GauravBindra/Asteroid-browser-agent/nova-act_approach/nova-act_bestpractices.md

     # Single command approach with format specifics
     nova.act(f"Find the date field labeled '{label}', clear it, and type '{formatted_date}' " f"(day/month/year format).
 Then click somewhere else to confirm.") return True

+def navigate_to_tab(nova, tab_name):
+    """Optimized tab navigation."""
+    # Use conditional instructions
+    nova.act(f"Check if you can see the tab labeled '{tab_name}' at the top of the form. " f"If not, scroll to the top of the page first.
+Then click on the tab labeled '{tab_name}'. " f"Wait for the section to load completely.") return True
 ```